pahuta/gzip-cli/README.md

 # gzip-cli
-Provided ability to gzip files from npm script section.
+Provide possibility to gzip files from npm script section.
 Also you can use it in your code as imported module.

 ### Install